At a glance

 “There was no heavy configuration or preparation needed,” Robin explains.
 “Security should be easy to activate, not a separate project.”

-The pentest ran against Smartendr’s application and surfaced 54 findings.
+The AI pentest ran against Smartendr’s application and surfaced 54 validated findings.
+While confronting at first, the results provided clarity rather than confusion.

 “At first, it was confronting to see how thorough the results were,” Robin says.
 “At the same time, it gave us a clear picture of what to improve.”